Alma Theodora Lee

 Alma Theodora Lee (née Melvaine; 12 April 1912 — 20 October 1990) was an Australian botanist and plant taxonomist who worked at the National Herbarium of New South Wales, University of Sydney, and CSIRO.
 She is notable for raising the standard of systematic botany in Australia, and for her revisions of Swainsona and Typha.
 She also studied the Fabaceae with colleagues.
 She described over 40 species.
 The March 1991 issue of the journal Telopea was dedicated to her memory.

 Personal

-Born in Tingha, a small town in northern New South Wales, to Wallace Melvaine, a gold prospector and dredge operator.
+Born in Tingha, a small town in northern New South Wales, to Walter Melvaine, a gold prospector and dredge operator.
 Valuing an education, the family moved to Sydney for Alma to attend Ascham School in Edgecliff where she attended from 1920 to 1930.

 Lee lived in Sydney’s outer suburb of Hornsby for much of her life with the bushland and plants nearby.
 In her last years, she lived at Bayview.

 She married entomologist, David Lee, in 1941.
 They separated in 1974 and later divorced.
 They had two sons, James and Alister.
 Outside of botany, Lee's interests included carpentry, ceramics and the recorder.